Exscientia/physicsml/docs/source/pages/datasets/qm_datasets.md

 As part of the ``molflux`` package, you can access multiple quantum mechanical datasets directly.
 The dataset files are downloaded from source, processed on the fly, and the dataset is constructed and cached for later use.
-For more information about ``molflux`` datasets, please see the docs (TODO: LINK).
+For more information about ``molflux`` datasets, please see the [docs](https://exscientia.github.io/molflux/pages/datasets/intro.html).
 All of the datasets below require a kwarg specifying the backend to process the molecules, either ``'rdkit'`` or ``'openeye'``

 ```python